 When talking about Turkish food most people only know Döner Kebab or Turkish coffee or the famous Turkish Delight.
 Turkey has many more delicious platers that are worth discovering.
 Here is a list of 10 traditional Turkish foods you must try.

-- Drinks: Ok, let’s take a break here and talk about two traditional Turkish drinks.
+Ok, let’s take a break here and talk about two traditional Turkish drinks.
 In the west, we are used to drinking sweet and chilled drinks.
 Turkey definitely surprised me with their Turnip Juice aka Şalgam.
 It is a salty drink that is best drank with Adana Kebab.
 I watched as my Turkish friend delightfully sipped the Turnip Juice like it was a refreshing coca cola drink.
-I couldn’t bring myself to do the same.
-I had similar shocking reactions when I tried the yogurt drink (Ayran).
+It was something I couldn’t bring myself to do.
+My reactions were similar when I tried the yogurt drink (Ayran).
 I guess salty drinks are not my cup of tea.

 - Durüm Kebab: Durüm Kebab is probably the only popular traditional Turkish food on this list especially in Europe.
 It is basically a bread wrap with shaved meat.
 I had Durüm Kebab prior to my visit to Istanbul but the ones there are unbeatable.
 You could taste the love and care the chefs put into the succulent Kebab.
 If you wanna enjoy the best Durüm Kebab in your life, go to Durümzade (Anthony Bourdain Approves).

 - Lahmacun: Everyone loves pizza right?
 Well, Turkey has its own version of Pizza called Lahmacun (pronounced: Lah-ma-juun).
 Lahmacun is a traditional Turkish Food made of thin dough, topped with seasoned minced meat, vegetables, and pepper.
 What differentiates this Turkish pizza to what we know as pizza is that cheese isn’t usually included as the topping.